Beginner Openai-api-vs-anthropic-api 9 min read

 • OpenAI Assistants API (file search, code interpreter built-in)

-• Wider third-party tool support
+• Widest third-party tool support

 Anthropic ecosystem advantages: